Tapetrova/hybrid_RAG/README.md

 ## Overview

+Implementation and experimental code for the paper "Hybrid RAG: Adaptive Hallucination Suppression in Retrieval-Augmented Generation for Domain-Specific Q&A" (under review).

-This repository contains the implementation and experimental code for the Hybrid Adaptive Hallucination Suppression (Hybrid-AHS) approach for automotive domain Q&A systems.
+This repository contains the Hybrid-AHS approach for reducing hallucinations in automotive domain Q&A systems.

 ## Key Features